 (from ‘My Testimony’ by Eu Gil-ja Sa, pp. 26-30 – an essay in the Unification Theological Seminary Library, Barrytown, New York.)

-▲ Choi Soon-wha (not her sister Soon-shil) is standing directly in front of Moon.
+▲ Choi Soon-wha (not her sister, Soon-shil, who was also a member at this time) is standing directly in front of Moon.
 On the left is Choi Won-pok and standing on the right is Kim Young-oon.
 These two Ewha Woman’s University professors, along with three other professors, encouraged their students to join the UC and be pikareum cleansed by Moon.
 All were expelled from the Christian University due to their involvement with Moon.

-Soon-shil and the two professors were interrogated by the police during the scandal.
-In his journal Eu Hyo-won mentions seeing them at the police station when he was arrested.
+Soon-shil and the two professors were interrogated by the police during the Ewha scandal.
+In his journal Eu Hyo-won mentions seeing them at the police station when he was also arrested.

 The scandal was covered in Japanese newspapers as well as Korean ones.

 Excerpts from Eu Hyo-won’s 1955 Diary